 When you hike the high trail above the Colorado River, coming from 75 Mile Canyon, you’ll get a good view of the Papago Wall.
 The entire route from the beach to the Papago Top (where the Slide begins) is clearly visible.

 As you can see below, the actual ‘Wall’ is just a small part at the beginning, about 30 ft (10 m) high.
-From a distance this wall might look slick, but once you stand in front of it, you will see that it has actually a whole series of ledges that enable a relatively easy ascent to the top of the wall.
+From a distance this wall might look slick, but once you stand in front of it, you will see that it actually has a whole series of ledges that enable a relatively easy ascent to the top of the wall.

 Overview of the Papago Wall ascent